Updated April 26, 2023

-While a product Manager is a product evangelist whose pertinent role lies in championing about the product and explaining about its vision and benefits through different means like through customer feedback, sales meeting, company newsletter, generating slides and preparing presentations.
+While a product Manager is a product evangelist whose pertinent role lies in championing the product and explaining its vision and benefits through different means, like customer feedback, sales meeting, company newsletter, generating slides, and preparing presentations.

-A product manager needs to understand and have a gist of their brand and ensure that all the components which they are delivering to their customers are as per the organisational goals and fulfils what the brand has promised.
+A product manager needs to understand and have a gist of their brand and ensure that all the components they deliver to their customers are per the organizational goals and fulfill what the brand has promised.

-They need to find out the different ways to connect to the brand and become the promoter of the brand and generate the truth of the brand in everything that the brand is about.
+They need to find different ways to connect to the brand to become promoters of the brand.
+They should also generate the truth of the brand in everything it is about.

-However, a brand manager narrates the story of the brand as it is an abstract thing.
+However, a brand manager narrates the brand’s story as if it is abstract.

-Let us take an example of a Nike brand, which claims for its “authenticity, athletic performance”, which can also be true for Adidas or Puma but what makes Nike different when it shows of itself as a brand DNA and which is its value proposition.
+Let us take the example of the Nike brand, which claims its “authenticity, athletic performance”, which can also be true for Adidas or Puma.
+But what makes Nike different is it shows itself as a brand DNA, which is its value proposition.

-Nike has a deep association with the consumers depending on such considerations as innovative designs, sponsorship of top athletes, award-winning advertising and innovative product designs, as found by Kevin Lane Keller in his Strategic Brand Management.
+Nike has a deep association with consumers regarding innovative designs, sponsorship of top athletes, and award-winning advertising.
+It also has innovative product designs, as found by Kevin Lane Keller in his Strategic Brand Management.

-We can also say about Coca-Cola which is a same kind of drink as Thumbs Up but when it says “Taste The Feeling”, it becomes unique to the way it is packed, demonstrated and introduced shows how it’s best and different than other nonalcoholic brands and why people should prefer drinking it.
+We can also say about Coca-Cola, the same kind of drink as Thumbs Up.
+Still, when it says “Taste The Feeling”, it becomes unique to how it is packed, demonstrated, and introduced, showing how it’s best and different from other nonalcoholic brands and why people should prefer drinking it.

-Many people are aware of the story of Apple, which happened to be one of the greatest stories ever told about a brand.
+Many people know Apple’s story, one of the greatest stories ever told about a brand.

-When Steve Jobs took the reins in 1997, he did the one thing, at the launch of the internet, he said, “marketing is about values… and to really define who we are, what we’re about and where we fit in the world…(we) needed to (re)define the brand”.
+When Steve Jobs took the reins in 1997, at the launch of the internet, he said, “marketing is about values… and to really define who we are, what we’re about and where we fit in the world…(we) needed to (re)define the brand”.

-And “People with Passion Change the World”, became a moto which was successfully showed in their brand advertising, “Think different”, this what made Apple made their customers think about making their lives smarter by their new smart iPhones and tablets.
+And “People with Passion Change the World” became a motto.
+This was successfully shown in their brand advertising, “Think different”.
+This made Apple make their customers think about making their lives smarter with their smart iPhones and tablets.

-What made it interesting and strange was that brand came first and products later.
+It was interesting and strange that the brand came first and the products later.
 (Source Forbes Magazine)

-Brand and Product management is conducive to each other and brand positioning can only do effectively if product management is generated strategically and successfully.
+Brand and Product Management are conducive to each other.
+Brand positioning is effective when product management is strategically and successfully generated.

-Every product is a kind of touch point that communicates and every brand manager speaks of what the product that communicates.
+Every product is a touch point that communicates, and every brand manager speaks of what the product communicates.

-In short, we can also brand and product management goes in conjunction with each other and has to be strategically implemented to make a product and services of the company a success.
+In short, we can also see brand and product management go in conjunction.
+It should be strategically implemented to make the product and services of the company a success.

 This has been a guide to the Product Management vs Brand Management comparison.
-This post is a complete heads-up on Product Management vs Brand Management how branding differs from product management.
-Here are some articles that will help you to get more detail about the Product Management vs Brand Management so just go through the link
+This post is a complete heads-up on Product Management vs Brand Management and how branding differs from product management.
+Here are some articles that will help you to get more detail, so just go through the link